jlangch/venice/doc/readme/embedding.md

 ## Precompilation Benchmark

-The Venice benchmarks are done using [JMH](http://openjdk.java.net/projects/code-tools/jmh/) (the Java Microbenchmark Harness).
+The Venice benchmarks are done using [JMH](http://openjdk.java.net/projects/code-tools/jmh/) (Java Microbenchmark Harness).
 JMH has been added to the JDK starting with JDK 12; for earlier versions, the dependencies have to be added explicitly.

 The benchmark did run on a 2017 MacBook Pro (Core i7 2.8 GHz).